Module -Storytelling

 The story comes alive

-Once you are familiar with the five parts of your story skeleton, you will need to flesh out the story: By the time this exercise is complete, you should be familiar enough with the ‘thread’ of your story to tell it aloud.
+Once you are familiar with the five parts of your story skeleton, you will need to flesh out the story:- Add the details that you remember

 The two languages